Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-use-attributes.md

 ## Defining instance attributes

-Instance attributes differ by object.
+Instance attributes differ from one class instance (object) to another.
 You can't access them from the class, as you can with class attributes.
 Instead, you must create an instance of the object and assign values to the attributes.
 Python provides multiple ways to create instance variables, but the most common is to define an `__init__()` function that contains the attributes you want the object to have once created.
-Add the instance attributes to the `mRelative` class using the code shown in bold:
+Add the instance attributes to the `mRelative` class as shown here:

 ```python
 class mRelative: